wdrbork/allergy-alert/reports/nov8.md

 What worked: It was easy to change the logo and rework the structure of the website, because CSS structure is relatively simple.

-What I learned:
+What I learned: I didn't have to learn much, more just practice what I've already learned.

-Where I had trouble:
+Where I had trouble: Didn't have trouble.

-Where I was blocked:
+Where I was blocked: Wasn't blocked.

 #### Plans for next week:
--
+- Create more designs and layouts for website.
--
+- Provide insights into other areas of the website for group discussion.

 ### Aakanksh Yadav